-We interpret the short-term (\sim hour) photometric variations as the result of nucleus rotation, while the longer-term (\sim month) variations as produced by the variable dust production rate.
-We sought but did not find the rotation period of the nucleus.
-The failure is easily understood because 1) the photometry is heavily undersampled (HST visits lasting \sim 0.7 hr are spaced at intervals of months; c.f.
-Table 1) and 2) variable quantities of nearnucleus dust presumably alter the amplitude of photometric variation from month-to-month by dilution.
-In addition, 311P could be in an excited (non-principal axis) rotational state, leading to a lightcurve that is not singly periodic and which is therefore more difficult to determine from limited data.
-The data suggest that the apparent rotational range of the lightcurve is \lesssim 0.15 magnitudes but, again, it is difficult to relate this range to the nucleus axis ratio because of possible dilution by light scattered from near-nucleus dust.
+The failure is easily understood because (1) the photometry is heavily undersampled (HST visits lasting ~0.7 hr are spaced at intervals of months; see Table 1) and (2) variable quantities of near-nucleus dust presumably alter the amplitude of photometric variation from month-to-month by dilution.
+In addition, 311P could be in an excited (non-principal axis) rotational state, leading to a light curve that is not singly periodic and which is therefore more difficult to determine from limited data.
+The data suggest that the apparent rotational range of the light curve is ≤ 0.15 mag but, again, it is difficult to relate this range to the nucleus axis ratio because of possible dilution by light scattered from near-nucleus dust.
 Nevertheless, the existence of rapid photometric variations is consistent with the rapid rotation of the nucleus.

-Hainaut et al. (2014) have suggested an alternate scenario in which 311P is a newly-forming contact binary consisting of two prolate shaped components rubbing together at their tips.
+Hainaut et al. (2014) have suggested an alternate scenario in which 311P is a newly forming contact binary consisting of two prolate shaped components rubbing together at their tips.
 Grinding at the contact points of the binary releases dust.
-Their scenario predicts that the rotational range of the lightcurve should be large and that, for values of the nucleus density in the range 1000 to 3000 kg m-3, the rotation period should be 6.7 to 11.6 hr.
-Neither the small measured photometric range nor the observed rapid lightcurve variations (Figure 4) provide support for this possibility.
+Their scenario predicts that the rotational range of the light curve should be large and that for values of the nucleus density in the range 1000-3000 kg m-3, the rotation period should be 6.7-11.6 hr.
+Neither the small measured photometric range nor the observed rapid light curve variations (Figure 4) provide support for this possibility.